DavidGQK/final_ml_h/README.md

 TF universal-sentence-encoder-large model is used for embeddings [*https://tfhub.dev/google/universal-sentence-encoder-large/5*]

 # Failover
-Failover is realized by using several replicas
+Failover is realized by using several replicas.
 All indices lie on two VMs